judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## MARCH 2019
+Crash ensemble/Kate Ellis will perform Up to my f-holes for cello and tape at The MAC, Belfast on the 14th March as part of the Belfast Music Society Night Music Series.

+## FEBRUARY 2019
+Heading to Denmark to do a small tour with Clang Sayne on the 25th February.
+More details to follow.

+Silver Kites (myself, Fionnuala Conway and Lenka Dobai) will be performing at this years Bottlenote Festival on the 24th February.
+More details to follow.

 ## NOVEMBER 2018
 Performing with Clang Sayne in Brussels and Cologne (more details to follow).
 22nd and 23rd November.